Enduroman

 In 2018, Frenchwoman Marine Leleu finished the competition in 69h52, setting the new female record for the event.
-She lost her title a few weeks later to Perrine Fages who finished the competition in 67h21.
-The record was beaten next year by Jacomina Eijkelboom with 66h56.
+She lost her title a few weeks later to Perrine Fages who finished the competition in 67 hours 21 minutes.
+The record was beaten next year by Jacomina Eijkelboom with 66 hours 56 minutes.

-In August 2022, Richard Stabler (GB) ran 192km in total following an adverse change in the English channel weather during his first attempt.
-(52km initially ran) & then the full (140km) 2 days later on his ultimately successful A2A attempt.
+In August 2022, Richard Stabler (GB) ran 192km in total following an adverse change in the English channel weather during his first attempt (52km initially run) and then the full (140km) 2 days later on his ultimately successful A2A attempt.

-Non-wetsuit world record holders are Chris Leek (GB) with 69:29 in August 2019 and Jenny Smith (USA) with 72:26 in August 2022.
+Non-wetsuit world record holders are Paul Robinson (GB) with 69:29 in August 2019 and Jenny Smith (USA) with 72:26 in August 2022.